Schatten properties of commutators of fractional integrals on spaces of homogeneous type: The complex median method of Wei--Zhang revisited

 \section{The complex median method of Wei--Zhang revisited}

 Two methods for proving lower bounds for commutators in the recent literature are the ``approximate weak factorisation'' from \cite{H}, and versions of the so-called median method.
 Until recently, this second approach was restricted to real-valued functions, for which the median is conventionally defined.
 However, Wei and Zhang \cite{WZ} recently demonstrated that, with suitable modifications, the median method can also be extended to work with complex-valued functions.
-Once their \cite[Theorem 1.5]{WZ} on the existence of the complex median is proved, it can be conveniently applied as a black box; however, the proof of \cite[Theorem 1.5]{WZ} itself is not so easy.
-For this reason, we present below a variant of this theorem, with a much simpler proof and roughly the same scope of applicability.
+A key to that extension is the existence of a ``two-dimensional median'' in a suitable sense.
+This existence is recently due to Baringhaus and Gr\"ubel \cite{BG}, and a slightly weaker variant (but sufficient for commutators) was independently rediscovered by \cite[Theorem 1.5]{WZ}.
+(See Remark \ref{rem:median} below for details.)
+In Proposition \ref{prop:median} below, we present yet another variant of the existence of a two-dimensional median, with a simpler proof and roughly the same scope of applicability as far as commutator applications are concerned.

 For $u\in\C$ with $|u|=1$ and $\theta\in[0,2\pi]$, we denote by

 the closed and open cones in direction $u$ of total angle $\theta$ (thus $\frac12\theta$ on either side of~$u$).

 \begin{proposition} Let $(N,\eps)=(3,\frac14)$.
 Given a Borel probability $\nu$ on $\C$, there exist $m\in\C$ and $N$ closed cones $\{\Gamma_j\}_{j=1}^N$ of angle $\frac{2\pi}{N}$ each, together covering all $\C$, such that